Joining the Data Revolution: Big Data in Education and Social Science Research

 There are no requirements for technical skills but note that this is a hands-on coding workshop.
 Past participants have suggested that a basic familiarity with Python makes the class much more effective.
 IRIS will share resources for developing such skills prior to the workshop’s start date.
 Participants will be encouraged to complete pre-workshop readings and exercises.

-Course Times: The workshop will be offered in both synchronous and asynchronous formats.
-Synchronous course meetings will be held beginning at 1 pm EDT.
+Course Times: Course meetings will be held beginning at 1 pm EDT via video conference.
 Specific details about course format will be provided in a syllabus sent to participants several weeks prior to the course start date.